SaferMe/saferme-api-docs/30_reports.md

   }
 }
 ```
+> **Notes:**
-> **Note:** The comments included in the `JSON` above are for illustrative purpose
+> - The comments included in the `JSON` above are for illustrative purpose
- only and must not be used on real requests.
+> only and must not be used on real requests.

-> Description and Category can be set both via their respective
+> - Description and Category can be set both via their respective
-`description` and `category_id` properties or through their specific field key
+> `description` and `category_id` properties or through their specific field key
-like any other kind of field.
+> like any other kind of field.

 ### Update a Report
 Excluding `account_id` and with addition of `report_state_id` the same fields